dentarg/auth0-blog/_posts/2018-05-09-googleio-summary-day-one.markdown

 ![Material Theme](https://cdn.auth0.com/blog/googleio1/materialtheme.jpg)
 _Material theme_

 Google launched Material theming, a set of extensible and customizable theming components.
-Material themes gives developers a lot of freedom when using Material design in their apps.
+Material themes give developers a lot of freedom when using Material design in their apps.
 Google also added a new set of icons and a Material theme editor to create and modify components to customized taste.

 ![Material theme 2](https://cdn.auth0.com/blog/googleio2/materialtheme2.png)